 - Bring lots of water.
 We brought only one litre of water each for our cool and windy day, with extra water stashed in the car.
 These volumes wouldn’t have been enough if the day was hotter.
 We were sufficiently hydrated before the trip.

 - Start early.
 We took our time along the Coast Trail, taking breaks for fun and shooting photos.
-The whole trip took us over seven hours.
-It was better to start early and enjoy the day.
+The whole trip takes us five to seven hours.
+Start early and enjoy the day!